Werner Baßler: Oberliga

 In the Oberliga Südwest he played 215 games from 1945 to 1957, scoring 226 goals.
-Baßler played his last competitive game for the Red Devils in the final round of 1957 on June 9 in Hannover, against the defending champions Borussia Dortmund, when Lautern lost 2-3 goals in front of 75,000 spectators, he had to deal with the 23-year-old Borussia left winger Helmut Kapitulski.
+Baßler played his last competitive game for the Red Devils in the final round of 1957 on 9 June in Hannover, against the defending champions Borussia Dortmund, when Lautern lost 3–2 in front of 75,000 spectators, he had to deal with the 23-year-old Borussia left winger Helmut Kapitulski.

 Later life

 Baßler was employed as a construction mechanic by the sewing machine manufacturer Pfaff in Kaiserslautern and, after his return from Mannheim, also ran a lottery and pools acceptance point.
 According to his own records, Baßler scored at least 1388 goals during his career.